Fine Art Facilities Photo Gallery

 The addition of a dance major at Missouri Valley College made the need for a dance studio imperative.
 The J & D Morris Dance Studio will be available for practice space for dance majors, dance ensembles, and the MVC Dance Team.

-“The Dance Studio is giving us a designated space for our student dancers,” said Diana Malan, director of MVC theatre, music and dance department.
+“The Dance Studio is giving us a designated space for our student dancers,” said Diana Malan, former director of MVC theatre, music and dance department.
 “They’ve had difficulty working on their dance skills because of the shared space in the gym.
 That won’t be the case anymore.
 It’s going to be nice for the students to walk in to a space that is designed and designated especially for them.”

 The Black Box, previously located in the lower level of Morrison Gym was designed for student directing and acting projects.
 It was also home to MVC’s own comedy troupe, Flatliners.
 The new MET, which located in the lower level of MacDonald Hall will replace the Black Box.
 Throughout the school year one act plays, original plays, and student generated projects will be presented in the new space.